koendv/micropython-spiram/README.md

 These boards use a STM32H750VBT6 processor in a LQFP100 package.
 Replace the STM32H750VBT6 with a STM32H7A3VIT6.

+The STM32H7A3VIT6 is pin-compatible with STM32H750VBT6, so you do not have to modify the pcb.

 The sophisticated way to unsolder is with [Chip Quik](http://www.chipquik.com/store/index.php?cPath=200) or [Fast Chip](https://sra-solder.com/fast-chip-kit-for-quik-smd-removal) solder removal alloy.
 I do it the unsophisticated way: take a scalpel and cut through the pins, then unsolder the pins one by one.
 Put kapton tape on the parts of the board you do not wish to solder.

 ### Before